 - Do not have another registered domestic partner and have not signed a registered domestic partner declaration with another within the past year;

 - Are mentally competent to consent to a contract or affidavit;

 - Are not related by blood in such a way as would prohibit legal marriage; and

 - Are jointly responsible for each other's common welfare and are financially interdependent.

 Employees must provide proof of Domestic Partnership Registration from a state of local domestic partner registry or submit a notarized Declaration of Domestic Partnership and any other required documents in order to enroll a registered domestic partner.
-The Declaration of Domestic Partnership form can be found on Prism.
+The Declaration must be presented to insurers upon request.